TET 2026 COUNTDOWN

 What is the weather like during this time?

-Vietnamese Lunar New Year occurs between late January and mid-February marking the transition from winter to spring.
-The weather varies across the nation but it is generally pleasant, ideal for outdoor trips, festivities, and cultural celebrations.
+The Vietnamese Lunar New Year, or Tết, falls between late January and mid-February, celebrating the arrival of spring.
+The weather across the country during this time is generally pleasant, making it perfect for outdoor activities and cultural festivities.

 Is it obligatory to give red envelopes or gifts?